Background pattern

 • If you have a history of aggressive behavior.

-Venlafaxine may cause restlessness or difficulty sitting or staying still during the first few weeks of treatment.
-You should consult your doctor if this occurs.
+Venlafaxine may cause a feeling of restlessness or difficulty sitting or standing still during the first few weeks of treatment.
+You should consult your doctor if this happens to you.

-Some medications in the group to which Venlafaxina Retard Normon belongs (called ISRS/IRSN) may cause sexual dysfunction symptoms (see section 4).
+Some medications in the same group as Venlafaxine Retard Normon (called SSRIs/SNRIs) may cause symptoms of sexual dysfunction (see section 4).
 In some cases, these symptoms persist after stopping treatment.

-Do not drink alcohol during treatment with Venlafaxina Retard Normon, as it may cause extreme fatigue and unconsciousness.
-Taking it with certain medications and/or alcohol may worsen the symptoms of depression and other conditions, such as anxiety disorders.
+Do not drink alcohol during treatment with Venlafaxine Retard Normon, as it may cause extreme fatigue and unconsciousness.
+Taking it with certain medications and/or alcohol may worsen symptoms of depression and other conditions, such as anxiety disorders.

-If you are depressed and/or have anxiety disorders, you may sometimes have thoughts of harming yourself or committing suicide.
-This may increase when starting to take antidepressants, as all these medications take time to become effective, usually within two weeks but sometimes longer.
+If you are depressed and/or have anxiety disorders, you may sometimes have thoughts of harming yourself or suicide.
+This may increase when starting to take antidepressants, due to the fact that these medications take time to work, usually about two weeks but sometimes longer.

 • If you have previously had thoughts of suicide or self-harm.

 • If you are a young adult.
-Clinical trial information has shown an increased risk of suicidal behavior in young adults (under 25 years old) with psychiatric disorders treated with antidepressants.
+Clinical trial data has shown an increased risk of suicidal behavior in young adults (less than 25 years of age) with psychiatric disorders who were treated with antidepressants.

-If you have thoughts of harming yourself or committing suicide at any time, contact your doctor or go to the emergency room of the nearest hospital immediately.
+If you have thoughts of self-harm or suicide at any time, contact your doctor or go to the hospital immediately.

-You may find it helpful to tell a close family member or friend that you are depressed or have an anxiety disorder, and ask them to read this leaflet.
-You can also ask them to tell you if they think your depression or anxiety is worsening, or if they are concerned about changes in your behavior.
+You may find it helpful to tell a relative or close friend that you are depressed or have an anxiety disorder and ask them to read this package leaflet.
+You can also ask them to tell you if they think your depression or anxiety is getting worse, or if they are worried about changes in your behavior.

 Dry mouth